 Greenpeace also stated that the word ‘conservation’ should be removed from the name of ICCAT.

-Further problems are that the levels of illegal, unregulated and unreported fishing are unknown, but it could be the case that actual catch levels are double those reported.
-Furthermore as all tuna species are under such immense commercial pressure the average size of tuna caught in the ICCAT area has been consistently reducing over the past few decades.
+Further problems are that due to illegal, unregulated and unreported fishing of tuna the true catch levels could be double official figures, meaning that ICCAT should take an even stronger approach to cutting quotas.
+Furthermore, as all tuna species are under such immense commercial pressure the average size of tuna caught in the ICCAT area has been consistently reducing over the past few decades, as more individual fish are needed to reach quotas.
 The result of smaller and smaller fish being caught is that many fish are being taken from the sea before they have had a chance to reproduce themselves.

 One of the fundamental problems with ICCAT is that it has no powers of its own to penalise countries for overfishing – the power to enforce rules lies with individual countries and the European Union itself.
 For example ICCAT banned commercial tuna fishing operations from using spotter planes to track down tuna shoals, but this practice still appears to be widespread, and until individual nation states decide to take action to stop this practice it will continue.
 It is believed by many that in the ultra-competitive tuna fishery so much money is at stake that disregarding the rules is common.
 With such cheating widespread national governments are reluctant to punish their own fishermen, for the simple reason that everyone else is cheating, so playing by the rules would simply mean less money for their fishermen and make little difference in terms of the conservation of the species.